 Page files

-How Lume generate your site based on the source file structure
+How Lume generates your site based on the source file structure

 .